neurodebian/neurodebian/sphinx/index.rst

 ============

 Halchenko, Y. O., Hanke, M., Haxby, J. V., Pollmann, S. & Raizada, R. D.
-(2010).
-Having trouble getting your Nature paper?
-Maybe you are not using the right tools? *Poster to be presented at the anual meeting of the Society for Neuroscience*, San Diego, USA.
+(2010). `Having trouble getting your Nature paper?
+Maybe you are not using the right tools? <_files/NeuroDebian_SfN2010.png>`_ *Poster to be presented at the anual meeting of the Society for Neuroscience*, San Diego, USA.

 Hanke, M., Halchenko, Y. O. (2010). `Debian: The ultimate platform for neuroimaging research <_files/HankeHalchenko_NeuroDebianDebConf10.pdf>`_.